 Students who demonstrate academic excellence in their studies will be named to the Dean's List.
-To be eligible, full-time students must achieve a 3.5 grade point average or higher during a given semester excluding credit/no-credit courses.
-Part-time students must achieve a 3.5 grade point average or higher and complete a minimum of nine credit hours excluding credit/no-credit courses.
+To be eligible, full-time students must achieve a 3.5 GPA or higher during a given semester excluding credit/no-credit courses.
+Part-time students must achieve a 3.5 GPA or higher and complete a minimum of nine credit hours excluding credit/no-credit courses.